roboll/helmfile/docs/writing-helmfile.md

 You may occasionally end up with many helmfiles that shares common parts like which repositories to use, and whichi release to be bundled by default.

-Use Layering to extract te common parts into a dedicated *library helmfile*s, so that each helmfile becomes DRY.
+Use Layering to extract the common parts into a dedicated *library helmfile*s, so that each helmfile becomes DRY.

 Let's assume that your `helmfile.yaml` looks like: